 This course is designed for students preparing for Advanced Placement Studio Art.
 Complex visual challenges will be presented, and students will pursue a more sophisticated approach to painting and drawing in the creation of personal and meaningful works of art.
 It is expected that at the end of the year students will have developed a portfolio of quality artwork that may be presented to colleges.

 1 unit of credit.
 Prerequisite – Studio Art I or Art 9 and Studio Art II and Studio Art III

 ADVANCED PLACEMENT STUDIO ART

-The Advanced Placement Studio Art course provides high school students with college level art experiences leading to the completion of a portfolio of work for evaluation by the AP examiners.
-The course is designed for students who have demonstrated maturity and a superior ability to express ideas, concepts, and techniques in two dimensional works of art.
+The Advanced Placement Studio Art course provides high school students with college-level art experience, leading to the completion of a portfolio of work for evaluation by the AP examiners.
+The course is designed for students who have demonstrated maturity and a superior ability to express ideas, concepts, and techniques in two-dimensional works of art.
 Students who are highly motivated, who have had successful experiences in previous art courses, and who are willing to devote considerable outside class time to their artwork are good candidates for this course.

 1 unit of credit.
 Prerequisite – Studio Art I or Art 9 and Studio Art II and Studio Art III and Advanced Studio Art

 In this course students will develop an understanding of how to create digital artwork that expresses each artist’s creative vision through graphic design.
-Students will be challenged to develop their visual and critical thinking skills through computer based art projects; learning how graphic design and digital media has influenced our everyday life in various dimensions.
+Students will be challenged to develop their visual and critical thinking skills through computer-based art projects; learning how graphic design and digital media have influenced our everyday life in various dimensions.

 1/2 unit of credit.
 No Prerequisite-This course satisfies the computer literacy requirement